-Anemia in pregnancy is defined as a value ≤11 g/dl.
-The most common cause of anemia in pregnancy in the Unites States is iron deficiency.
-Risk factors include low socio-economic status, malnutrition, multiple gestations, history of menorrhagia, and a short interval between pregnancies.
-Other causes of anemia include sickle cell and thalassemia, G6PD deficiency, chronic disease related to chronic liver disease, thyroid disease, uremia, chronic infections or malignancies.
+Iron deficiency is the most common cause of anemia in pregnancy in the United States.
+Risk factors include low socio-economic status, multiple gestations, history of menorrhagia, short interval between pregnancies, and malnutrition or other dietary factors including malabsorption related to bariatric procedures.
+Other causes of anemia include hemoglobinopathies, G6PD deficiency, and chronic disease related to liver disease, thyroid disease, uremia, chronic infections, or malignancies.

-When the Hgb is <11 and the MCV is ≥80 a reticulocyte count should be performed.
-A low reticulocyte count with a normal MCV is suggestive of combined iron and folate, iron and B12 deficiency, or chronic disease anemia.
-A low reticulocyte count with an MCV ≥100 is consistent with folate or B12 deficiency, and serum levels of folate and B12 should be evaluated.
-A high reticulocyte count suggests hemolysis and should prompt a peripheral smear, direct Coombs test and hemoglobin electrophoresis.
+When the MCV is ≥80 fL, a reticulocyte count should be performed.
+A low reticulocyte count with a normal MCV is suggestive of combined iron and folate deficiency, iron and B12 deficiency, or chronic disease anemia.
+A low reticulocyte count with an MCV ≥100 is consistent with folate or B12 deficiency, and serum levels of folate and B12 should be obtained.
+A high reticulocyte count suggests hemolysis and should prompt a peripheral smear, direct Coombs test, and hemoglobin electrophoresis.
 The hemolysis could be due to glucose-6-phosphate dehydrogenase (G6PD) deficiency or blood loss.
-A diagnosis of G6PD deficiency should be considered in women of Mediterranean, Asian, Middle Eastern, Hispanic , West Indies and African descent.
+A diagnosis of G6PD deficiency should be considered in women of Mediterranean, Asian, Middle Eastern, Hispanic, West Indies, and African descent.
 If blood loss is suspected based on history, a source of the loss must be identified.

 Back to Search Results